 Elizabeth Coleman White was the first person to grow cultivated blueberries for commercial production.
-She teamed up with Dr Frederick V. Coville, who became a well-known plant breeder, to do this.
+She did this in partnership with Dr Frederick V. Coville, who would later become a well-known plant breeder in his own right.

 She was born 5 October 1871 in New Lisbon, New Jersey.
 Her parents were Mary Fenwick and Joseph J. White, both Quakers, who ran a business called “J.J.
 White” on a 3,000 acre cranberry farm they called Whitesbog.
 She was the first of four children to be born to them, all daughters.